secretgraph/secretgraph/README.md

 # TODO

+-   sanitize hashAlgorithms
 -   deleted contents only visible with delete permission, needs Constant instead of boolean (ShowDeleted)
+-   implement hidden attribute, for administrative hidding of contents, combine with deleted?
 -   harmonize naming of add /create
 -   Way to list stale actions (via hashes and anonymized description)
 -   Switch to mainCtx tokens